 (2) that no proceeding is pending in which the debtor may be found guilty of a felony of the kind specified in 11 U.S.C. § 522(q)(1)(A) or liable for a debt of the kind described in 11 U.S.C. § 522(q)(1)(B).

-(g) After the effective date of a confirmed chapter 11 plan in an individual chapter 11 case, the court may, upon motion by the debtor and opportunity for hearing, close the chapter 11 case provided no related adversary proceedings are pending.
-Upon satisfaction of the requirements of 11 U.S.C. § 1141(d)(5), the debtor may move to reopen the chapter 11 case and request a discharge.
-The debtor is not obligated to pay quarterly fees or file financial reports while the case is closed.
+(f) After the effective date of a confirmed Chapter 11 plan in a Chapter 11 case, the Court may, upon motion by a debtor and opportunity for hearing, close the Chapter 11 case provided no related adversary proceedings are pending.
+Upon satisfaction of the requirements of 11 U.S.C. § 1141(d)(5) and after payment of applicable fee, a debtor may move to reopen the Chapter 11 case and request a discharge.
+A debtor is not obligated to pay quarterly fees or file financial reports while the case is closed.

-Rule 5005-1 Filing and Transmittal of Papers
+RULE 4070-1 INSURANCE

+When a debtor in a Chapter 13 case proposes to retain and pay for a motor vehicle in which a creditor has a security or leasehold interest, then the collateral must be insured if required under the loan or lease documents while a debtor is in bankruptcy.
+The following procedures will apply concerning insurance:

+(a) If the creditor does not have in its file proof of insurance which names the creditor as lienholder and which insures the collateral, then the creditor may file a Notice with the Court using Local Form 8 demanding proof of insurance within fourteen (14) days.